Walk and Talk Therapy

 I’ll carry out a risk assessment for the route

-We’ll agree together where to meet and what you’ll need (I usually offer sessions across Cheshire and North Wales)
+We’ll agree together where to meet and what you’ll need (I now offer sessions across Cheshire and North Wales)

 We meet in most weather, but if conditions feel unsafe or uncomfortable, we’ll move the session indoors or online